Gbemisola23/ebinnaturals/README.md

 ## Bugs

-For this project there were so many bugs I encountered from the beginning though some were minor.
+   For this project there were so many major bugs I encountered during the project development.
    Some of them I ended up taking them to tutor support whom have been very helpful.
+   Also, my dear husband who is also a developer who helped me to resolve issues that tutor support couldn't help with.

 ### Bug 1
 Toasts not showing/displaying - Having all the code set up properly and checking in chrome dev tools I could see they were rendering in my template however not displaying.
 To fix this (from tutor support), There is a script in base.html to show any toasts in postloadjs and in the template I wanted them to show up I had a {% block postloadjs %} without {{ block.super }} in it.
 This resulted in the block from base.html being overwritten by a blank block.
 Removing the blank block in the detail template fixed it.